Arkansas vs. Missouri NCAA Football Odds, Plays and Insights | November 26, 2021

 - Razorbacks games have an average total of 54.7 points this season, 7.8 fewer than Friday's over/under.

-- The 62.5 over/under in this game is 1.2 points higher than the 61.3 average total in Tigers games this season.
+- The 62.5 over/under in this game is 1.2 points above the 61.3 average total in Tigers games this season.

 Arkansas Stats and Trends